ska-telescope/developer.skatelescope.org/src/explanation/branch.rst

 piece of work a developer should conclude in the time of a sprint, the workflow should follow these steps:

-* As a developer starts working from master on a new story, they create a new branch.
+* As a developer starts working from main on a new story, they create a new branch.
 * The new branch shall be named after the story, i.e. *at1-26-the-new-widget*.
 Note: branch names are by convention all lower case.

 .. code:: bash